Slot rendering with Snippet

 This HTML file also contains a <!-- slot[content] --> marker, but the slot's key (content) could be anything else.
 The important thing, as you'll see below, is that the Slots() instance of the Snippet() contains the right component for the right slot key.

 We have all the HTML we need for our Snippets, so we can finally get started with the application in app.py.
-We will do it step by step, starting with the layout component (factory):
+We will do it step by step, starting with the imports and the layout component factory:

 from fastapi import FastAPI